yuvrajtiwary-bitmesraece/skillsync-backend/README.md

 # SkillSync Backend

-SkillSync is a Node.js-based RESTful backend for a skill management and user authentication platform.
+SkillSync backend is a Node.js-based RESTful backend for a skill management and user authentication platform.
 It handles secure user registration, login, profile management, and skill tracking via RESTful APIs using Express, MongoDB, and JWT.

 ## Tech Stack